wilsonliaows/docs/developing-connectors/custom-actions.md

 ![Completed Slack custom action to list channels](/assets/images/developing-connectors/custom-actions/full-slack-custom-action.png)
 *Completed Slack custom action to list channels*

-When the above action was tested, we cna see the input passed into the action in the detailed job history.
+When the above action was tested, we can see the input passed into the action in the detailed job history.

 ![Job history - input data](/assets/images/developing-connectors/custom-actions/list-channels-action-input.png)
 *Job history - input data*